Pain · Distribution

 If the US volume is flat and the agreement looks complete on paper, describe the file.

-Send the distributor agreement, the buyer-journey map, the service-network footprint, and four quarters of regional sales data.
+Share the distributor agreement, the buyer-path map, the service-network footprint, and four quarters of regional sales data.
 Response within one business day.